Also See Should Christians Celebrate the Jewish Feasts?

-The High Sabbaths While the regular Sabbath was a weekly occurrence, there were seven annual or High Sabbath days, which did not necessarily fall on a Friday-Saturday.
-These High Sabbaths were related to the annual feast days as listed in Leviticus 23.
+The High Sabbaths: The regular Sabbath were a weekly occurrence however, there were seven annual or High Sabbath days that did not necessarily extend from Friday to Saturday.
+They were related to the annual feast days as listed in Leviticus 23.

 For example, the first and last days of the seven day Feast of Unleavened Bread, the day of Pentecost (Shavuot), The Day of Trumpets (Yom Teruah or Rosh HaShanah), The Day of Atonement (Yom Kippur), and the first day of the seven day Feast of Tabernacles (Succoth) were all High Sabbaths.
 The Passover and the Feast of First Fruits were not.

 Overview of The Seven Feasts of Israel:

-God introduced the Seven Feasts to the nation of Israel during the time they were encamped at the foot of Mount Sinai.
-They were called the feasts of the Lord because He Himself instituted them- a fact that made these Feasts hugely important in the Israeli calendar.
+The Seven Feasts were introduced to the nation of Israel when they were encamped at the foot of Mount Sinai.
+The fact that God Himself instituted them made these Feasts hugely important in the Israeli calendar.
 They were holy convocations that took place at "appointed times".

 Although they are referred to in several places in the Bible, only Leviticus 23 lists all seven feasts in chronological order.
 Note: The feasts are celebrated on the same day of the Jewish calendar every year, but since the Jewish year is not the same length as a solar year on the Gregorian calendar used by most of the western world, the date shifts on the Gregorian calendar.
 Details

 The historic and prophetic significance of the Feasts is one of the most fascinating of all Biblical studies.
-Although believers are not required to keep them, every Christian should be very familiar with the Feasts, as they not only celebrate a historical event in Israel's past but are also a prophecy of future events that concern us all.
-They were types that, in Christian theology, are actual historical events that were a rough draft or a glimpse, of one or more events yet to occur.
+Although believers are not required to keep them, every Christian should be very familiar with the Feasts because they not only celebrate a historical event in Israel's past but are also a prophecy of future events that concern us all.
+They were types that, in Christian theology, were actual historical events that were a rough draft or a glimpse, of one or more events yet to occur.
 In other words, one or more event (or person) foreshadowed, pointed to, and culminated in one final and very important event (or person) called the antitype .